-Most of the wood is recorded as ancient woodland and there is a diverse and interesting ground flora with many ancient woodland indicator species present and widely distributed.
+Approximately 8.8 hectares of Beeslack wood is recorded as Ancient Semi-Natural Woodland (ASNW), found in all compartments (to varying extents) apart from 1e and 3a which do not have this designation.
 The woodland has a varied age structure and includes riparian habitat along the North Esk and two of it's tributaries.
 Canopy cover is dominated by mature oak, beech, ash and sycamore with abundant ash regenerating in any gaps.
 Age structure is dominated by these mature and over mature trees, however as these decline and create openings in the canopy the amount of natural regeneration is generally good and is filling the openings in the canopy.

-Beech and Yew are locally dominant and cast dense shade in some areas limiting the development of the understorey.
-Beech and sycamore regeneration is occurring but locally native species will be favoured if thinning becomes necessary to protect the ancient woodland ground flora.
-Natural regeneration will be preferred to tree planting.
+However, where present, Beech, Sycamore and Yew have become locally dominant and cast dense shade limiting the development of the understorey throughout the site.
+Predominant regenerating species are Sycamore, Ash, Wych Elm and Beech with Oak regrowth struggling to establish in any of the compartments.
+Elder is also a common shrub species found across the site particular in compartment 1f.
+There are three veteran trees identified on site- 2 in compartment 1a north of the Loan Burn and 1 in the northern section of compartment 1c.